 The National Safety Council states that 80% of individuals who suffer a whiplash injury will experience neck pain and soreness for longer than a week.
 Likewise, 50% of these individuals may have soreness for over a year following an auto accident.

 Though considered one of the less serious results of fender benders, whiplash can sometimes cause serious muscle and nerve damage.
+Interestingly, one symptom of whiplash that many people are not aware of is stomach pain.

 2. Back Strains